Doink the Clown

-Doink the Clown is a professional wrestling persona originally and most popularly portrayed by Matt Osborne, who debuted the Doink persona in the World Wrestling Federation (WWF) in 1992.
-Doink is a clown (or evil clown) wearing traditional clown makeup (or a mask decorated to resemble such) and brightly colored clothes.
-In addition to Borne, Doink has been portrayed occasionally by other wrestlers in the WWF (now WWE) and unofficially on the independent circuit.
+Doink the Clown is a professional wrestling gimmick originally and most popularly portrayed by Matt Borne, who debuted the Doink persona in the World Wrestling Federation (now WWE) in 1992.
+Doink is a clown wearing traditional clown makeup (or a mask decorated to resemble such) and brightly colored clothes.
+He began as a heel character, dubbed the "Evil Clown", before becoming a face character.
+In addition to Borne, Doink has been portrayed occasionally by other wrestlers in the WWE and unofficially on the independent circuit.

-Character history

-World Wrestling Federation

 Former WWE producer Bruce Prichard said in an interview on The Steve Austin Show that Michael Hegstrand had originally conceived the idea of a miserable clown character.

+Appearances in WWF/WWE

+Debut as a heel (1992–1993)

+The Doink character first appeared on the October 31, 1992 episode of WWF Superstars of Wrestling where he is seen in the crowd and the camera cuts to him during a match between Tatanka vs Dale Wolfe.
+He would make further on-screen appearances in the crowd and at ringside, playing tricks on the fans and wrestlers, as of yet still a mysterious character.
+Doink began feuding with Crush beginning on the January 2, 1993 episode of Superstars.
+On the January 9 episode, he is interviewed by Ray Rougeau where he reveals his name and mentions that he enjoys upsetting kids, after which he squirts Rougeau's face and then cackles.
+His in-ring debut on Monday Night Raw was on February 1 where he faced and defeated Typhoon.

-After making appearances in late 1992 in the crowd and at ringside, playing tricks on the fans and wrestlers, the Doink character made his in-ring debut in the WWF in 1993, originally wrestling as a technically sound heel.
+Doink originally wrestled as a technically sound heel.
 Doink played cruel jokes on both fans and wrestlers to both amuse himself and catch his victims off-guard.
 Some of his villainous pranks included tripping Big Boss Man with a tripwire, "accidentally" poking Tatanka in the eye with a mop, dumping water on Marty Jannetty and attacking Crush with a loaded prosthetic arm.
 He clashed with Crush at WrestleMania IX, a match which he won after the appearance of an identical Doink (played by Steve Keirn) from underneath the ring.
 Doink also wrestled Randy Savage on Monday Night Raw, and substituted for Jerry Lawler, who faked an injury, against Bret Hart at SummerSlam in 1993.

-Doink then turned on Lawler on the September 26 episode of WWF Wrestling Challenge in Lawler's The King's Court segment, making Burger King jokes to amuse the crowd and eventually emptied a bucket of water over Lawler.
-Matt Borne, the original man behind Doink, was fired for recurring drug abuses, eventually leaving the gimmick (after bouncing through a few others) to Ray Licameli (also known as Ray Apollo).
-Now as a fan favorite and with a new midget sidekick Dink, Doink was more of a comic relief character, but continued to pull pranks on other wrestlers (albeit more harmless and silly than outright cruel), mostly on heels like Lawler and Bobby Heenan, even throwing a bucket of confetti on Bam Bam Bigelow once.
-Doink and Dink also battled with Bigelow and Luna Vachon in a feud that culminated at WrestleMania X. Doink would later encounter Jerry Lawler again in a match at Survivor Series.
-In this match, Doink and Dink teamed with Wink and Pink to meet Lawler's dwarf team of 'little kings' Queazy, Cheezy, and Sleazy.
-Eventually, Doink became a jobber, regularly losing to wrestlers like Jeff Jarrett, Hakushi, Waylon Mercy and, in his final televised match in September 1995, to Hunter Hearst Helmsley.
-On March 9, 1996 Doink defeated Zip on a WWF house show in Bangalore, India.
-Doink reemerged one last time in 1997 at the Slammy Awards and was attacked by Stone Cold Steve Austin, amidst crowd chants of "kill the clown".